FIX94/fixNES/README.md

 Normal .nes files are supported, if you are starting a PAL NES title then make sure it has (E) in the name to be started in PAL mode.
 You can also play FDS titles if you have the FDS BIOS named disksys.rom in the same folder as your .fds/.qd files.
 You can also listen to .nsf files, changing tracks works by pressing left/right.
 To start a file, simply drag and drop it into the fixNES Application or call it via command line with the file as argument.
+You can also use a .zip file, the first found supported file from that .zip will be used.

 Controls right now are keyboard only and do the following:
 Y/Z is A